baijifeilong/IceSpringPySideStubs/README.md

 # IceSpringPySideStubs

-PySide/PyQt stubs with Qt signals and Qt documentations and more.
+PySide/PyQt stubs with Qt signals and Qt documents and more.

 Supported Qt bindings now: PySide2, PySide6, PyQt5, PyQt6.